starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 2. Install winetricks 20240105-next or newer.
 Instructions are on the Winetricks [Github](https://github.com/Winetricks/winetricks/#installing)
 4. Set `vm.max_map_count` on your system to at least `16777216`
 5. Set the Hard open file descriptors limit on your system to at least `524288`
-6. See the Manual Easy Anti-Cheat Configuration instructions [here](Tips-and-Tricks#easy-anti-cheat).

 **To check and set vm.max_map_count temporarily**
 ```